syntaxsurge/pack-trace/README.md

 - `npm run typecheck` – TypeScript without emit (required before merging).
 - `npm run seed:demo` – provision demo facilities, accounts, batches, events, and receipts in Supabase (requires service role key).
 - `npm run worker:supos` – drain the Supabase `supos_outbox` table and publish each record to the supOS MQTT broker with QoS 1 retries.
-- `npm run sim:temp -- 88c551d1-f361-4c22-b293-bf6f7aa349ab` – stream synthetic temperature telemetry to `trace/sensors/tempC` for dashboards and alert testing (swap in your batch ID; it is only used for logging).